 Her book “Accessible and Usable PDF: Techniques for Document Authors” was first published in 2005, with the fourth edition published in 2017.
 She has written books on accessible Word and PowerPoint content, and how to use Microsoft Office applications from the keyboard.
 She has been a Microsoft MVP for Office Apps and Services since 2009, and a Microsoft Accessibility MVP since the category was created in 2014.
 Karen conducts research on how those with disabilities access digital content.

 Our Media Educator works with video content creators to design and develop videos that are usable across the widest range of individuals of varying abilities.
-Accessible media is media that has been designed to include closed/open captioning, audio description (AD)/described video (DV), integrated AD/DV, regular transcripts and descriptive transcripts.
-With a specific focus on live description for educational environments that are face-to-face, virtual, hybrid and synchronous or asynchronous.
+Accessible media is media that has been designed to include closed/open captioning, sign language, audio description (AD)/described video (DV), integrated AD/DV, regular transcripts and descriptive transcripts.
+Live AD/DV includes live events and educational environments that are face-to-face, virtual, hybrid, and synchronous or asynchronous.

 Joanne Henry, MSc., MBA

 Joanne is the Founder of Lakeshore Media Services.
 A leading specialist in described video and media accessibility.
-Over the past decade, Joanne has led the creation and production of more than 10,000 hours of DV.
+Over the past 15 years, Joanne has led the creation and production of more than 15,000 hours of DV.

 Joanne is a strong proponent of innovation who works closely with industry professionals to promote accessibility and inclusion.
 She contributed to the development of the Best Practices Guidelines for Postproduction and Live DV (Audio Description) in association with Accessible Media Inc. (AMI) and the Canadian Association of Broadcasters (CAB).
 Joanne was part of the former Accessible Media Production program at Mohawk College, where she taught DV.